jeffknupp/blog/content/2013-06-30-pythons-hardest-problem-revisited.md

 How does it work in practice?
 One spawns a process in much the same way one creates a thread.
 The most visible difference between processes and threads is the amount of access to shared data they permit.
-An quick example is useful here.
+A quick example is useful here.
 Suppose we are writing a RSS feed reader and want to update our feeds with any new items.
 We store the contents of our various feeds as a dictionary whose keys are the URL of the RSS feed and whose values are a